 Run code snippets

-Scratches and worksheets
+IDE: scratches and worksheets

-To create a Kotlin scratch, click File | New | Scratch file and select the Kotlin type.
+To create a Kotlin scratch, click File | New | Scratch File and select the Kotlin type.

 To create a Kotlin worksheet in a project directory, right-click the directory in the project tree and select New | Kotlin Worksheet.

-main function: all the code you write is executed as if it would be in the body of
+main() function – all the code you write is executed as if it were in the body of

 Once you have finished writing your code in a scratch or a worksheet, click Run.
 The execution results will appear in the lines opposite your code.